The University of Memphis has established an IT governance structure that is organized

 the Provost on technologies and issues related to teaching and learning; will advise

-priorities for academic technology initiatives; provide a forum for investigation
+advise on priorities for academic technology initiatives; provide a forum for investigation

 and advises on new teaching and learning technologies, and facilitate communications